line72/usbmdistros/website/content/products/abhartach-reigning_in_the_sky_of_fire.md

 ---
+actualPrice: $14.00
-title: "Abhartach - Reigning in the Sky of Fire"
+album: Reigning in the Sky of Fire
-date: 2021-06-12T14:07:58
-draft: false
-artist: "Abhartach"
+artist: Abhartach
-album: "Reigning in the Sky of Fire"
 categories:
 - CD
+date: '2021-06-26T15:03:07'
+draft: false
 images:
-    - "/images/covers/abhartach-reigning_in_the_sky_of_fire.jpg"
+- /images/covers/abhartach-reigning_in_the_sky_of_fire.jpg
-thumbnailImage: "/images/covers/abhartach-reigning_in_the_sky_of_fire-thumb.jpg"
-actualPrice: $14.00
 inStock: true
+thumbnailImage: /images/covers/abhartach-reigning_in_the_sky_of_fire-thumb.jpg
+title: Abhartach - Reigning in the Sky of Fire
 ---

 ## CD